nicholasgillespie/portfolio-minimalist/docs/project/progress_log.md

 - Created homepage.

-### TODO

-- Deal with the different possible button variants.

 ## 2024-07-12 - Morning

 ### Navigation links

 - Implemented `aria-current="page"` attribute in navigation links programmatically.

+## 2024-07-12 - Afternoon

+### About Page

+- Created the About page.

+### Navigation and Skip Links

+- Adjusted URL paths in the navigation to ensure consistency and correct redirection.
+- Enhanced skip links for better accessibility, ensuring they correctly bypass navigation to main content.

+### TODO

+- Create Project page.
+- Deal with the different possible button variants.

 ---